RAND Europe Privacy Statement

 Your legal rights

-RAND Europe operates in accordance with EU law including GDPR.
+RAND Europe operates in accordance with EU and UK GDPR.
 You are provided with certain rights that you may have the right to exercise through us.
 In summary those rights are:

 - To access, correct or erase your data